 Review the static API definition directories and their setup.
 The static definition directories are specified as a launch parameter to a Discovery service jar.
-The property key is:
+The property key is: apiml.discovery.staticApiDefinitionsDirectories

 Error loading static API definition file '%s'

 A problem occurred while reading (IO operation) of a specific static API definition file.